-How Workers works · Cloudflare Workers docs
+How Workers works

 Distributed execution

 Isolates are resilient and continuously available for the duration of a request, but in rare instances isolates may be evicted.
-When a script hits our limits or when resources are exceptionally tight on the machine the request is running on, the runtime will selectively evict isolates after their events are properly resolved.
+When a script hits official limits or when resources are exceptionally tight on the machine the request is running on, the runtime will selectively evict isolates after their events are properly resolved.

 Like all other JavaScript platforms, a single Workers instance may handle multiple requests including concurrent requests in a single-threaded event loop.
-There's no guarantee whatsoever whether any two requests will land in the same instance; therefore it is inadvisable to set or mutate global state within the event handler.
+There is no guarantee whatsoever whether any two requests will land in the same instance; therefore it is inadvisable to set or mutate global state within the event handler.

 Learn more about: